History of Real Madrid CF: La Décima and Champions League three-peat

 On 3 June 2015, Rafael Benítez was confirmed as the new Real Madrid manager for the 2015–16 season, signing a three-year contract.
 Real Madrid remained unbeaten in the league until a 3–2 loss at Sevilla on the matchday 11.
 This was followed by a 0–4 home loss in the first Clásico of the season against Barcelona.
 Perhaps, his reign is best remembered by multiple lopsided wins achieved both in La Liga and the Champions League (6–0 vs Espanyol, 8–0 vs Malmö, 10–2 vs Rayo Vallecano and others).
 In the Copa del Rey round of 32, Real accidentally fielded an ineligible player Denis Cheryshev in a 3–1 first leg away win against Cádiz.
 Cheryshev was suspended from the previous season for three yellow cards (when he was representing a different team) but played the game nonetheless due to an accounting mistake by Madrid officials.
 Real was disqualified from the 2015–16 Copa del Rey two days later by the competition judge despite protests from president Pérez.
 In the meantime, Real comfortably topped their UCL group with 16 points and a +16 goal difference.
 Benítez was relieved of his duties on 4 January 2016 following allegations of unpopularity with supporters, displeasure with players and a failure to get good results against top teams.
 Benítez's departure was announced along with the promotion of Zinedine Zidane to his first head coaching role.
 Under Zidane, Madrid managed to turn the odds in its favor, ultimately winning the Champions League, something no one expected.
 The notable results include a 2–1 away victory over reigning treble winners Barcelona, who were on a record-breaking winning streak, a fantastic comeback against Wolfsburg in the Champions League quarter-finals (after losing the away game 0–2, Madrid erased the deficit and won 3–0 at home, courtesy of a Cristiano Ronaldo hat-trick), as well as a 12-game winning streak to conclude the league campaign, meaning Real finished second, with 90 points and just one point behind champions Barcelona, coming agonizingly close to clinching the title and overcoming a 12-point deficit in the process.
-Finally, on 28 May, Real Madrid's eleventh Champions League title was won thanks to a 5–3 penalty shoot-out victory over rivals Atlético Madrid after a 1–1 draw in the final, with the achievement being termed "La Undécima".
+Finally, on 28 May, It was the champions league final where Real Madrid face Atetico Madrid.
+During the game Griezmann's penalty hit the post which ends the game in 1-1 draw and leads the game into penalty shoot-out where Juanfran missed the penalty and from Real Madrid side Ronaldo shoot the winning goal make it 5-3 and lift the eleventh champions league trophy.

 2016–17 La Liga champions Real Madrid celebrate the title with Community of Madrid President Cristina Cifuentes.